-There are no set deadlines for LOM applications.
-The process allows as much time as needed for initial conversations and exploring options (such as whether the applicant may be recommended for National Ordained Ministry).
-During this period the applicant is encouraged to learn more about ministry, attend presbytery events, and expand their knowledge of the church.
+During the discernment process, allow as much time as needed for initial conversations and exploring options (such as whether the applicant may be recommended for National Ordained Ministry).
+During this period the applicant is encouraged to learn more about ministry, attend Presbytery events, and expand their knowledge of the church.